Arize-ai/client_python/src/arize/_generated/api_client/docs/Evaluator.md

 # Evaluator

 An evaluator defines reusable evaluation logic that can be attached to evaluation tasks.
-The type field determines the kind of evaluation: template (LLM-based template evaluation) or code (custom code evaluation).
+The type field determines the kind of evaluation: TEMPLATE (LLM-based template evaluation) or CODE (custom code evaluation).

 ## Properties